MrFrosty1234/Explorer2/README.md

 * Android Studio users need to be connected to the Internet the first time they build the app (in order to download needed packages for the build).
 * Version 5.5 was a moderately large off-season, August 2020, drop.
 It's worth reviewing those release notes below also.
 * Version 5.5 and greater will not work on older Android 4.x and 5.x phones.
 Users must upgrade to an approved Android 6.x device or newer.
-* The default PIDF values for REV motors have been reverted to the default PID values that were used in the 2018-2019 season
+* The default PIDF values for REV motors have been reverted to the default PID.PID values that were used in the 2018-2019 season
     * This change was made because the 2018-2019 values turned out to work better for many mechanisms
     * This brings the behavior of the REV motors in line with the behavior of all other motors
     * If you prefer the 2019-2020 season's behavior for REV motors, here are the PIDF values that were in place, so that you can manually set them in your OpModes: